undone-labs/endpoint-passthrough/README.md

 - Create a Cloudflare Workers account
 - Create and include a key and add it to the `wrangler.toml` config file in the `account_id` variable
 - Set up your environment variables for the secret keys needed for your APIs.
 This can be done in the Cloudflare dashboard under the Workers tab.
-- Add some custom endpoints in `config.js`
+- Add some custom endpoints in `config.js` under `endpoints`
+- Optionally, add allow-listed domains in `config.js` under `allowedHostnames`
 - Build with `npm run build`
 - Start locally with `npm run start`
 - Deploy to a worker instance with `npm run ship`